 AWS Glue is a fully managed ETL software in the AWS ecosystem that works closely with services like S3, Redshift, and Athena, making it suitable for organizations that rely on AWS for their data workloads.

-While Glue automates many aspects of data processing, setting up workflows and designing pipelines typically requires familiarity with AWS tools and concepts.
+While Glue automates many aspects of data processing, understanding what are ETL pipelines and how to set up workflows still requires familiarity with AWS tools and concepts.

 Pros